Ujjwal2805/TextRecognition/README.md

 Simple and clean UI.
 It is hosted on azure web apps.
 Backend Framework : Django.
-For front end it uses HTML, CSS and JavaScript.
+For front end it uses HTML and CSS template.
 Easy to use and extract text from image.
 User can convert extacted text to speech with one click.
 Django App is deployed on azure web apps, url https://uniqueapi.azurewebsites.net/